CBonnell/draft-housley-asn1-layman-guide/draft-housley-asn1-layman-guide.md

 Extensions  ::=  SEQUENCE SIZE (1..MAX) OF Extension
 ~~~

+There are some widely used ASN.1 specifications that define an OPTIONAL SEQUENCE OF
+component without a size constraint.
+In this case, the sender can encode either
+an empty SEQUENCE, or it can elect to not encode the SEQUENCE.
+Absent some
+requirement established in the prose of the specification, it is preferable to
+not encode the empty SEQUENCE OF, as it minimizes the size of the message.

 ##SET  {#section-5-15}

 The SET type denotes an unordered collection of one or more